 Not just reading and studying for the IAS exam.
 You must take care of your mental health as well.
 Practise engaging in stress-relieving activities Such as yoga and meditation.
 Yoga helps to clear your mind and focus better on the task at hand.

-This Yoga meditation practises will also help you on the day of the IAS mains exam.
+This Yoga meditation practice will also help you on the day of the IAS mains exam.
 It will clear away all exam tension and stress and help you focus on the questions.
 Following a healthy sleep schedule and an organised daily routine will be a great help as well.

-Tips UPSC Aspirants to Stay Motivated
+Tips for UPSC Aspirants to Stay Motivated

 To stay motivated remember to take one day at a time.
 Don’t forget to motivate yourself.
 Admire how far you have come, write down your strengths and document how far you have come from your weaknesses.